Second-Degree BSN

 - Apply Texas application and nonrefundable application fee (must be completed upon notification through NursingCAS; required of external applicants and currently enrolled Texas A&M students who will earn their first degree prior to nursing)

-- Online and online written assessments through our secondary assessment provider, Kira Talent (eligible applicants will be sent invitations to complete this portion following review of their NursingCAS application)
+- Online verbal and written assessments through our secondary assessment provider, Kira Talent (eligible applicants will be sent invitations to complete this portion following review of their NursingCAS application)

 - Unofficial high school transcript (only required for students not currently or previously enrolled at Texas A&M; an official copy will be required if admitted)